 1. It pays to book your train tickets in advance.

 I booked most of my tickets (especially the longer haul ones) online 3 months before my trip.
 This allowed me to get some First Class tickets for the same price as a Standard Class ticket!
-You can book all of your tickets online through the Trenitalia website.
+You can book all of your tickets online via the Trenitalia website, or read this guide about booking train travels in Italy for more tips.

 2. Take note of the PNG code before boarding your train.